Leaflet/Leaflet/PLUGINS.md

 For a good starting point, check out [Airbnb JavaScript Guide](https://github.com/airbnb/javascript).
-Leaflet follows pretty much the same conventions except for using smart tabs (hard tabs for indentation, spaces for alignment) and putting space after `function` keyword.
+Leaflet follows pretty much the same conventions except for using smart tabs (hard tabs for indentation, spaces for alignment) and putting a space after the `function` keyword.

 ### Plugin API

-Never expose global variables with your plugin.
+Never expose global variables in your plugin.
 If you have a new class, put it directly in the `L` namespace (`L.MyPlugin`).
-If you inherit one of the existing classes, put it as its property (`L.TileLayer.Banana`).
+If you inherit one of the existing classes, make it a sub-property (`L.TileLayer.Banana`).
 If you want to add new methods to existing Leaflet classes, you can do it like this: `L.Marker.include({myPlugin: …})`.

 Function, method and property names should be in `camelCase`.